palmerlab/behaviour_box/README.md

 When a stimulation is delivered (stimulus duration: 'stimDur'), the animal need to respond (touch the sensor) within a certain time window ('crPer') to get a water reward.
-Delayed licking after the time window will not be rewarded.
+Delayed lickig after the time window will not be rewarded.
 Opening duration of the water valve is defined by 'valveDur'.
 A TTL trigger for recording will be delivered 'baseLineTime' (1 s in default setting) before the stimulus.